Optimization-Free Style Transfer for 3D Gaussian Splats: Results

 We compare our outputs with those of G-style \cite{kovacs2024} and StyleGaussian \cite{liu2024stylegaussian} since they are post reconstruction approaches like our method.
 Fig.~\ref{fig:comparison-grid} includes two different views of two different 3DGS scenes under style transfer.
 The outputs of G-style, Style Gaussian, and our approach are given.
-The outputs of all methods have comparable quality but G-style has the best content and style preservation overall, likely due to the ability of G-style to move splats during the fine-tuning process.
-We note, however, that our approach has better color alignment than StyleGaussian in most cases, though our approach tends to have less sharp features.
-Our approach does not always have the top visual quality but we again note that our technique does not require the original training views nor does it require a specialized renderer as it saves the output to a standard splat file.
-Example stylized splat files are provided in the supplemental material.
+Additionally, LPIPS scores \cite{zhang2018perceptual} were computed for each scene on a 10-view set of the scene, indicating the consistency between views.